rkotze/rkotze.github.io/_drafts/2020-01-06-vscode-unit-tests.md

 ---
 layout: post
-title: "Unit test your VS Code extension with Jest"
+title: "Unit test & mock your VS Code extension with Jest"
 date: 2020-01-02 06:00:12 +0000
-permalink: /coding/unit-test-vs-code-extension-jest
+permalink: /coding/unit-test-mock-vs-code-extension-jest
 category: coding
 published: true
 full_image_url: "https://user-images.githubusercontent.com/10452163/70393368-f0b53e80-19e0-11ea-85fd-e7b415a4a31b.jpg"
 meta_description: >
   Examples using Jest for mocking and unit testing a VS Code extension
 excerpt_separator: <!--more-->
-tags: javascript vs-code unit-testing
+tags: javascript vs-code unit-testing tutorial
 ---

+If you have any feedback please write in the comments below or [tweet me](https://twitter.com/share?text=Unit test & mock your VS Code extension with Jest @richardkotze &url=https://www.richardkotze.com/coding/unit-test-mock-vs-code-extension-jest&hashtags=javascript,vscode,testing,tdd,agile){:target="\_blank" rel="noopener"}.

 An issue with unit testing <abbr title="Visual Studio Code">VS Code</abbr> extensions is the `vscode` dependency, which is needed to utilise the editors features will error when running unit tests.
 Essentially it is a third party dependency which is out of your control, so the best thing to do mock the API.
 I will be using [Jest](https://jestjs.io/docs/en/mock-functions){:target="\_blank" rel="noopener"} and explaining how to use it's mocking features to handle the VS Code dependency.